 - Outside of every bedroom

-- Inside of every bedroom where the door is usually shut
+- Inside of every bedroom with a closed door

 - On every story in the house